sanjayzen/spring-config-demo/README.md

 ## Prerequisites

-- Java 8 or higher
+- Java 17 or higher (configured for Java 21)
-- Maven 3.5+
+- Maven 3.9+
 - Git (for repository operations)

 ## Getting Started